liana-p/narrat-engine/docs/scripting/language-syntax.md

   talk player idle "Hello!" // This is the "talk" command
 ```

+::: tip
+There is a [cheatsheet of all available commands](../commands/all-commands.md) with usage examples.

 ### Expressions

 An expression is any command between parenthesis.
 Any command in the game can be used as an expression, if it returns a value.
 For example `(+ 2 3)` is an expression that would get evaluated to `5`. (command `+` with arguments 2 and 3)